-In 1981, Article IV was amended to reflect adoption of a triennial convention schedule and Article V, to reflect changes to the voting and non-voting membership of the Board of Directors.
+In 1981, Article IV was amended to reflect adoption of a triennial convention schedule and Article V, to reflect changes to the voting and nonvoting membership of the Board of Directors.

-In 1998 changes were made in Articles I and V deleting references to specific officers, incorporating the objectives of the Synod by reference in Article II, and clarifying Articles III and IV regarding congregations as the voting members of the Synod and the conventions of the Synod as its general meetings.
+In 1998, changes were made in Articles I and V deleting references to specific officers, incorporating the objectives of the Synod by reference in Article II, and clarifying Articles III and IV regarding congregations as the voting members of the Synod and the conventions of the Synod as its general meetings.
 The Constitution and Bylaws were referenced in Articles VII and VIII.

-In 2004 a change was made to Article III by deleting references to specific categories of ministers of religion-commissioned and referring to definitions provided in the Constitution and Bylaws.
+In 2004, a change was made to Article III by deleting references to specific categories of ministers of religion-commissioned and referring to definitions provided in the Constitution and Bylaws.
 A second change, adding a second paragraph to Article V, clarifies that limitations are placed upon the Board of Directors and other officers and agencies of the Synod by its Constitution and Bylaws.

 In 2007, Article V was amended by adding a final sentence that directs all disputes regarding the applicability of the laws of the State of Missouri to provisions for resolution of such disputes in the Constitution and Bylaws.
 In 2010, numerous changes were made, especially to Article II Objectives, as the entire document was amended and restated to accurately reflect the operations of the Synod.
+In the process of filing in early 2011, the address of the registered office was changed to correspond to that of the Synod's registered agent.